 "It's clear that businesses are confused about this upcoming regulation, they do not know whether they are subject to the law and what they need to do to become compliant," said Tony Anscombe, global security evangelist at ESET.
 "The penalties will be severe, and the financial harm could be grave to these firms.
 Businesses should particularly focus on the 'reasonable security' aspect of the law by ensuring they have stringent processes and practices in place, including strong endpoint protection and encryption, throughout their organization."
 [Are you in the market for internet security and antivirus software for your small business?
 Check out our reviews and best picks.]

 While California is just one state, its regulations are spreading awareness and encouraging like-minded individuals to speak up and take action.
 Businesses should expect similar laws to be passed across the country in the next few years.
 In fact, Nevada passed an amendment to its online privacy law, requiring businesses to offer consumers a right to opt-out of the sale of their personal information.
 It will take effect on October 1, 2019.
 New York, Washington and Texas each introduced similar bills to CCPA.
 A federal privacy law is still under consideration in Washington, DC.

 "Congress will feel pressure from both pro-privacy advocates to endorse the rights created by California, and businesses to try to bring uniformity to what is increasingly a dynamically evolving policy area," said Cattanach.
 "The bottom line is that this leverages on the concepts contained in GDPR and is certain to be picked up as the standard by other states."

-The CCPA will not go into effect until 2020, so small businesses have a little time to prepare.
+The CCPA will go into effect in January of 2020, so small businesses have a little time to prepare.
+But not a lot.
 To do so, Dumiak said, they should review areas of business including:

 - Information security posture